AdobeStock_165677765-1

 Bond quality between timber and FRP is the main concern when using reinforced or retrofitted wood materials.
 This challenge can be overcome by selecting appropriate materials and reinforcing techniques.
 Increasing the bond width and length ensures adequate bonding and leads to higher stiffness and ultimate bending strength.

 Delamination and slip failure can be avoided by using a one-component polyurethane to bond FRP reinforcing members to wood.
-Epoxy-based FRP systems that utilize slow curing resins with low viscosity develop higher bond strength resulting from deeper penetration into wood substrates.
-When the right resin is selected, the controlling limitation becomes the strength of the timber substrate rather than the strength of the bond between FRP and substrate.
+Epoxy-based FRP systems that utilize slow-curing resins with low viscosity develop higher bond strength, resulting from deeper penetration into wood substrates.
+When the right resin is selected, the limiting factor becomes the timber substrate's strength rather than the bond strength between FRP and the substrate.

 Get In Touch